-This region has some of the most beautiful scenery in South Africa, starting form the town of Graskop which lead northwards along the edge of the escarpment to the Blyde River Canyon, which is the world’s third biggest canyon and biggest green canyon.
+This region has some of the most beautiful scenery in South Africa, starting from the town of Graskop which leads northwards along the edge of the escarpment to the Blyde River Canyon, which is the world’s third-biggest canyon and biggest green canyon.
 The immense ravine of 26km is spectacular and visitors can also take a fascinating walk through the indigenous rain forest found near the town.

 Blyde River Canyon Nature Reserve:

 This reserve covers more than 22 000ha, sheltering plants, birds, and animals, including leopard, baboon, lynx, bush pig, and antelope.
 Visitors may walk on the dam wall, which is 72m high or take a cruise on the dam.
 There are also numerous walking trails.